Mute-Publishing/Archive/getting-started-guide.md

 Archive/Financial Crisis/
 ```

 Now you can add your article using the green button above the title field of the item list.
-First you will be prompted to select its item type, in this case choose 'Magazine Article', then you will be presented with a list of items, fill them out as best you can and save.
+First you will be prompted to select its item type, in this case choose 'Magazine Article', then you will be presented with a list of items, fill them in as best you can and save.

 To view your new addition on the webite for the collaborative bibliography load the site https://mute-publishing.github.io/archive and your item will be in the appropriate list.
 Since we added The Metamap to [Experimental Writing](https://mute-publishing.github.io/archive/experimental-writing.html) collection we can see it listed there.

-### C. Adding Other Sources; Books, or Anything Else.
+### C. Adding Other Sources; Books, or Anything Else

 Any item type can be added via the Zotero website as you just did with a Mute magazine article.
 But Zotero has other ways by which items can be added — a browser plugin, standalone desktop version and mobile apps — details are on the [Zotero download](https://www.zotero.org/download/) page.

 We'll use the browser plugin ['Beta 5.0'](https://www.zotero.org/support/dev_builds#zotero_50_beta) for Firefox (Nov '16).
 The reason for using the browser plugin and standalone versions is that they have more functionality.
 In this case we want to show off 'add by identifier' where Zotero will auto-complete an items fields from external databases, when an identifier like ISBN, ISSN or DOI is used.

 1. Install the [Zotero browser plugin](https://www.zotero.org/download/) of your choice.
 2. Then you need to log the browser plugin into your Zotero account you created earlier.
 In Firefox this is done via the Tools menu > Zotero (other browsers will do this differently).
 A Zotero window will appear at the bottom of your browser.
 Top left of this window is a cog icon, indicating preferences.
-Click on the cog, the dropmenu shows prefereneces as an option, select it and go to the sync tab and here you can input your user name and password.
+Click on the cog, the dropmenu shows preferences as an option, select it and go to the sync tab and here you can input your user name and password.

 <img src="cog.png" alt="prefs" width="550">
 <img src="login.png" alt="login" width="550">